jafarramadan/jafarramadan/README.md

 # Hi there, I'm Jafar Ramadan 👋

-Aspiring software developer with a strong foundation in web development, specializing in .NET technologies.
+software developer with a strong foundation in web development, specializing in .NET technologies.
 Proficient in ASP.NET, MVC, SQL, JavaScript, React and Node.js with hands-on experience in full-stack development using Visual Studio.
 Passionate about continuous learning and innovation in information technology.
 Holds a bachelor's degree in Software Engineering and eager to contribute to impactful software projects.